mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	He noticed one of the eating guardians look to the side, and he quickly said, "Stop!
 Stop!" into the transmitter.
 They did, and the guardian went back to eating.

 	"Walk slower and spread out," he said.
 And they watched as the group followed his orders.
-Once they reached the back side of the armory, Kip addressed the most agile maman in the group, "Penyi, go in and survey the place.
+Once they reached the back side of the armory Kip addressed them, "Two people go in and survey the place.
 The rest of you, sit tight and get your bearings."
-Kip kept his eyes on the guardians, watching every move and thinking of contingencies in case they did catch on.
+Kip watched them enter and then trained his eyes on the guardians, watching every move and thinking of contingencies in case they did catch on.
 Moments stretched longer and longer until Kip began to feel uneasy about the time it was taking to search a tent so small.

-	He asked Linyu, "What do you think is taking hae so long?"
+	He asked Linyu, "What do you think is taking them so long?"

 	Thi shrugged and kept watching the scene, but Kip was getting impatient.